Problem gambling is when someone gambles continuously despite the negative impact it has on their life.

 There are a number of support services for family and friends of people with harmful gambling habits.
 These include:

-- Gam-Anon are an organisation who are linked to Gambler’s Anonymous.
-They hold meetings for family and friends of people with gambling problems, giving members the opportunity to listen to and support each other.
+- Gambler’s Anonymous Ireland hold meetings for family and friends of people with gambling problems, giving members the opportunity to listen to and support each other.

 - Get anonymous support 24/7 with our text message support service